JamesDLD/terraform/Best-Practice/BestPractice-1/README.md

 Best Practice 1
 ------------
 Use remote backend.
-In this article we will do the following action with a remote a backend and without a remote backend :
+In this article we will perform the following action with a remote a backend and without a remote backend :
 1. Create a Virtual Network
 2. Assign a Role Definition to the Virtual Network